-The Renewal Corporation will communicate any scheduled changes to flow releases from J.C.
-Boyle Reservoir related to pre-drawdown deconstruction.
-The Renewal Corporation will establish a communication protocol in coordination with the outfitters once the construction schedule is finalized.
-The protocol will provide the outfitters with as much advanced notice as possible.
-The Renewal Corporation will place signs at all existing recreation sites informing users of the future closure.
-The Public Safety Plan (CEII protected document) will provide additional information on the process of communications and the conditions upon which notifications will be sent.
+The Renewal Corporation will place signs posted in English, Spanish and Hmong at all existing recreation sites informing users of the closure.
+The Public Safety Plan provides additional information on the process of communications and the conditions upon which notifications will be sent.

-Once dam removal deconstruction commences in January of the drawdown year, the Renewal Corporation will close the reservoirs and reservoir recreation sites, and access will not be permitted for public safety.
+The Renewal Corporation will close the reservoirs and reservoir recreation sites, and access will not be permitted for public safety in the pre-drawdown year after the end of the primary recreation season (October).
 This will restrict whitewater boating, camping and day use within the affected areas and river reaches between J.C.
 Boyle Powerhouse and approximately Iron Gate Dam at Lakeview Bridge.
 The Renewal Corporation will install barriers restricting the public at all recreation access points.
 Residential traffic will be allowed over Lakeview Bridge to Irongate Estates.
 Deconstruction access to the J.C.
-Boyle Bypass Reach or the Copco 2 Bypass Reach for commercial boating will not be allowed due to safety concerns given the deconstruction work occurring near access points and along the river.
+Boyle Bypass Reach or the Copco No. 2 Bypass Reach for commercial boating will not be allowed due to safety concerns given the deconstruction work occurring near access points and along the river.